 When packing the product for shipping, include small items for the customer.
 You can also consider throwing in some samples for another product and/or some stickers or cards with your brand’s logo on it.

-In the mind of the customer, these add-ins increase the value of their purchase and makes them feel favorable towards you.
+In the mind of the customer, these add-ins increase the value of their purchase and make them feel favorable towards you.
 People always love to get more.
 This favorability makes them more like to buy from you in the future.

 If you are including product samples and the customer really enjoys it, they will come to you to buy it.
 Including branded items like stickers, imprints your brand in the customer’s mind.